TrellixVulnTeam/MEAN_XJSJ/README.md

   MONGOOSE : 27017

   IT CAN BE CHANGED ACCORDING TO USER

+  Command to run frontend and api . front end (should be in frontend directory): ng s api (should be in api directory): nodemon app.js
 ## STEP 1 : -
     CREATING THE UI WITH ANGULAR , BULMA